Skip to main content

 (e) When a caretaker continues to refuse to allow provision of protective services after the court issues an injunction, OKDHS requests assistance from law enforcement officials to implement the court order.

 6. Payment for involuntary services.
 Vulnerable adults are expected to pay for services.
 Payment for involuntary protective services is made from the vulnerable adult's funds upon court order.
-When payment is required for involuntary services, procedures in (2) of this subsection are followed, when:
+When payment is required for involuntary services, procedures in (2) of this Instruction to Staff (ITS) are followed, when:

 (1) funds are not available from the vulnerable adult's assets; and